duranserkan/DRN-Project/README.md

 This project is about managing software complexity, architecting good solutions and a promise to deliver a good software.

 ## About Project
-DRN Project is not another framework `bites the dust.` It is more than a simple framework.
+DRN Project is not another framework that will `bite the dust.` It is more than a simple framework.
 It is a distilled knowledge that contains:
 - [X] A nexus app to manage microservices
 - [X] Management best practices
 - [X] Engineering manifest